 As a geochemist, you'll use physical and inorganic chemistry to investigate the amount and distribution of chemical elements in rocks and minerals.
 You'll also study the movement of those elements into soil and water systems and will use organic chemistry to study the composition of fossil fuel deposits.

 Your research may be used to guide oil exploration, improve water quality and develop plans to clean up toxic waste sites.
-Opportunities exist with oil and gas companies, environmental consultancies, research facilities and education institutions.
+Depending on your role you could be involved in regulatory compliance.

 Responsibilities